darwins-challenge/fly-me-to-the-moon/manuscript/Projects.md

 The goal of the cockroach is to reach a supply of food somewhere along the line.
 Its performance is measured by the distance to the food source.

-## AGC
-In this project we are modeling doing calculations with a single variable.
-One example would be {$$}3x + 5{/$$}.

-The goal is to match a series of function values as closely as possible.
-This project is one that you could try to implement yourself, guided by exercises in this book.

 ## Moonlander
 This is the ultimate project.
 The goal for this project is to safely land a lander on the surface of the moon.
 We are modeling the control program of the